 - 1. The participant must choose one of the annually presented topics to develop and present an appropriate original speech.
-Situations for 2020-21 are: - A. A new product launch announcement - B. A rally speech focused on a cause/issue - C. A speech arguing against school program budget cuts - D. A eulogy for a political figure - Prior to the presentation, the participant is to briefly announce which of the above situations has been chosen.
+Situations for 2023-24 are: - A. An address to a board of education - B. A public apology - C. A speech delivered to an assembly of current students - D. A wedding toast - 2.
+Prior to the presentation, the participant is to briefly announce which of the above situations has been chosen.
 This announcement is not considered part of the presentation on which the student will be evaluated. - 3.
 Visual supporting materials may be used, but not worn.
 Electronic devices may not be used as a visual aid. - 4.
-Notes are permitted but limited to both sides of one 4" x 6" card.
-Use of a notecard is subject to critique. - 5.
+The use of notes is permitted, but is subject to critique. - 5.
 Vocal music, if used, should be incidental and not overwhelm the presentation. - 6.
 Maximum time limit: 6 minutes, with an allowable 15-second grace period.
 There is no minimum time requirement.
 Any entry exceeding the grace period may not be ranked first in the round.
 If all entries in a round exceed the grace period, no first rank shall be given in that round.